 What is a locum doctor?

-Here are the answers to all the frequently asked questions we get about what a locum doctor is, what the benefits are, and how an agency (like Medrecruit) could help you in your locum career.
+Here are the answers to all the frequently asked questions about what a locum doctor is, what the benefits are, and how an agency (like Medrecruit) could help you in your locum career.

 What does locum mean in medicine?

-As mentioned earlier, locum comes from the word "locum tenens" which means a person filling for a time or temporarily taking the place of another.
+As mentioned earlier, locum comes from the word "locum tenens", which means a person filling for a time or temporarily taking the place of another.
 It is primarily used to describe doctors.
-Locum doctors do exactly that, they fill roles for a time or temporarily take the place of another.
+Locum doctors do exactly that: they fill roles for a time or temporarily take the place of another.

 What is the job of a locum?